dhumpherson/assemble-examples-readme/README.md

 ## Custom Variables
- so Variables are placeholders for data that is defined elsewhere.
-For example, the `` variable might be used on a page as the placeholder for the actual title.
-Assemble uses these variables

 Values for the following variables are defined in the [readme.yml](./src/data/readme.yml) file.
+None of these are necessary, they are included for purposes of example.

 #### `readme.travis`